-LFX Insights collects data for a project, segregates them to different data sources, such as source control for code related data, issue management for issues statuses, documentation for confluence and wiki pages, CI/CD for Jenkins, and so on.
+LFX Insights collects data for a project, segregates them to different data sources, such as source control for code related data, issue management for issues statuses, documentation for confluence and wiki pages, CI/CD for build systems, and so on.
 It represents these data on different visualization dashboards, such as graphs, charts, and tables.

 Data sources are the collaboration tools or the remote servers that are used by projects to drive the development of a project.
 For example, in a database management system, the primary data source is the database, which can be located in a disk or a remote server.
 The data source for a computer program can be a file, a data sheet, a spreadsheet, an XML file or even hard-coded data within the program.